sanamedio/log-of-learning/notes-21-oct-2018.md

 ### Memory Management - Cpython

-Two "families" of Memory Management functionss
+- Two "families" of Memory Management functionss : PyMem_ and PyObject_memory

 - PyMem_
     - PyMem_ functions are present in Include/pymem.h and Objects/object.c ( Why not in module? )